oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Use_Cases.md

 `` cc `oyranos-config --cflags` `oyranos-config --ldflags` mycode.c -o SB ``

+### Behaviour Preferences

-As most tasks on the computer make sense by automating many steps to easen life of the user, Oyranos provides some settings which will route SB to do the right.
-We may aks: What did the user decide to do in the case of getting untagged data? ... or write:
+As most tasks on the computer make sense by automating many steps to easen life of the user, Oyranos provides some settings which will route SB to do its work automatical right.
+We may aks: What did the user decide to do in the case of getting untagged data? ... and write:

 `int untagged_action = oyGetBehaviour (oyBEHAVIOUR_ACTION_UNTAGGED_ASSIGN );`

-Falls untagged\_action 0 ergibt geschiet nichts.
-Das Bild wird unkorrigiert dargestellt.
+With a 0 in untagged\_action nothing needs to be done.
+The image shall not be colour corrected further.

 With a 1 in untagged\_action the image shall obtain a standard colour space.
 We will continue with this case below.

 The thierd possibility comes with a 2 in untagged\_action.
-This means a dialog shall appear to let the user select a appropriate profile by himself.
+It means a dialog shall appear to let the user select a appropriate profile by himself.

+### Standard Profile Preferences

 Then SB can ask Oyranos for its default Rgb profile setting.
 The call:

 `char *profile_name = oyGetDefaultProfileName ( oyASSUMED_RGB , myAllocateFunc );`

+gives you a profile name.

+As a fourth option SB should as well be able to look into a database for comparing the camera model and possibly serial number with available ICC profiles for the system, ähhmmm but it is not yet ready in Oyranos.

+### Obtaining a Profile

-gives you a profile name which can be loaded by:
+After obtaining the profile name it can be loaded by:

 `size_t size;`
 `void *standard_rgb_profile = oyGetProfileBlock (profile_name, &size, myAllocateFunc);`